cultureamp/event_framework/README.md

 end
 ```

-As you can see from the example above, `EventFramework` provides four base
+As you can see from the example above, `EventFramework` provides several base
 classes that can be used to build domain objects.

 ### Command